Carnaval de Oruro: Modern carnival

 The modern festival demonstrates the ongoing pagan-Catholic blend of religious practice in the region.
 The carnival starts with a ceremony dedicated to the Virgen del Socavon.
 Marching bands compete simultaneously in the grotto of Pie de Gallo on Sunday, which is the greeting to the Virgin.
 The highlight of the festival is the three-day-and-three-night parade of 48 groups of folk dancers over a four-kilometer route to the sanctuary of the tunnel.

 Three days prior to this Saturday pilgrimage, people visit the symbolic pagan condor.
 A week after the pilgrimage, they visit the snake south of the city, the toad to the north, and the ants to the east.

-Pilgrimage culminates in enacting two medieval-style didactics or mystery plays.
+Pilgrimage culminates in enacting two medieval-style mystery plays.
 The first is about the Spanish conquest and the other revolves around the classical battle between good and evil, with the Archangel Michael ultimately triumphing over the Devil and the Seven Deadly Sins.
 The last play was introduced by Catholic clergy in 1818.

 In all, there are over 28,000 dancers, about 10,000 musicians in 150 bands, and 400,000 visitors stretching over four miles.
 The bands themselves have a national festival on the Monday before Carnival weekend, that is aired on Bolivian television and is attended by the President of Bolivia and government authorities.